 Victor's mother's death is the impetus for his creating the monster.
 Because such an event was beyond his control, Victor is morally exonerated from responsibility for the tragedy that follows.

-Walton’s need for a friend mirror’s the need the monster has for a mate.
-Indeed, the relationships that Shelley portrays are blind to the sex of the characters, dependent on function and not on gender.
+Walton's need for a friend mirrors the need the monster has for a mate.
+Gender doesn't matter in Frankenstein's relationships: the point is closeness and intimacy, not sex.